Medical Negligence

-A brain haemorrhage is bleeding in or around the brain which is usually caused by broken blood vessels.
+A brain haemorrhage is bleeding in or around the brain that is usually caused by broken blood vessels.
 Clearly they are very serious and can lead to severe long term problems or death.

 Another area where medical negligence claims arise is in the treatment of neurological conditions.
-These can range from mistakes made during surgery causing brain or nerve damage, to incorrect prescription or administration of drugs.
+These can range from mistakes made during surgery that cause brain or nerve damage to incorrect prescription or administration of drugs.

 Some of the types of brain haemorrhages giving rise to medical claims are: